 The indigenous Barunggam people traditionally regarded the Bunya Pine with deep spiritual reverence.
 Bunyas generally fruit once every three years or so, and when they did the Barunggam would invite neighboring indigenous people to their homeland in the aptly-named Bunya Mountains for festivities which involved religious ceremonies, marriages, and of course, Bunya nut feasts.

 Bunyas were popular in the 1880s but were already falling from fashion by the following decade.
 Several continue to stand in parks but few share space with homes.
 My suspicion is that they fell from favor because of their cones.
 Bunyas reach heights of 45 meters and produce cones with diameters of 35 centimeters.
-Roughly the size of watermelons, they weigh up to ten kilograms (22 pounds) and one doesn’t have to be Sir Isaac Newton to imagine what would happen when they fall… although it doesn’t hurt.
+Roughly the size of watermelons, they weigh up to ten kilograms (22 pounds) and one doesn’t have to be Sir Isaac Newton to imagine what would happen when they fall.

 Navy veteran Sean Mace required multiple surgeries when one fell on him as he slept under a Bunya tree.
-As a result he sued the National Park Service and the Department of the Interior for $5 million and that organization have responded by erecting plastic fences and installing warning signs.
-Whilst I am sympathetic to Mace’s plight I do think that people should be able to read natures signs as well and if there are giant, heavy cones littering the ground beneath a tree that might serve as a sign that it’s no more safe a place to nap than, say, an alley strewn with broken bottles (which probably has no sign warning against laying in it).
+As a result, he sued the National Park Service and the Department of the Interior for $5 million and the organization has responded by erecting plastic fences and installing warning signs around the tree.
+Whilst I am sympathetic to Mace’s plight I do think that people should be able to read nature’s signs as well and if there are giant, heavy cones littering the ground beneath a tree that might serve as a sign that it’s no safer a place to nap than, say, an alley strewn with broken bottles (which probably has no sign warning against laying in it).